multiversx/mx-docs/docs/developers/developer-reference/smart-contract-build-reference.md

 Each contract must contain at least one `wasm` crate.
 This is separate from the contract crate because it has a different purpose: it only needs to be the basis for compiling wasm.
 Please take it as an intermediary step between the contract logic and the Rust to WASM compiler.
 This is also where the WASM compilation options are specified (e.g. the optimization level).
 These options can be seen in the `Cargo.toml` file of the `wasm` crate.

-The separation is important, because it means that the smart contract crate can act as a pure rust crate, with no knowledge of WebAssembly.
-This makes it easy to test, coverage, and integrate in other unrelated technologies.
+The separation is helpful because, in this way, the smart contract crate can act as a pure Rust crate with no knowledge of WebAssembly.
+This makes testing and coverage easy, as well as enabling integration with other unrelated technologies.

-The `wasm` crates do not add any meaningful code to the the smart contract, everything they need to do is to provide an adapter to the WASM function syntax.
-More specifically, they expose an external function for each desired endpoint, which simply forwards execution to the corresponding smart contract method.
+The `wasm` crates do not add any meaningful code to the smart contract.
+Everything they need to do is to provide an adapter to the WASM function syntax.
+More specifically, they expose an external function for each desired endpoint, which forwards execution to the corresponding smart contract method.

-If we are not careful, there is a risk of adding unwanted endpoints to the contract.
+If we are not careful, we risk adding unwanted endpoints to the contract.
 A classic example is when we have a crate with multiple modules, of which only one is imported into the smart contract.
-In some older versions you might have gotten unwanted endpoints from the other modules of that crate.
-In order to avoid this, we are using the ABI to generate a curated list of endpoints in each `wasm` crate.
+In some older versions, you might have gotten unwanted endpoints from the other modules of that crate.
+To avoid this, we are using the ABI to generate a curated list of endpoints in each `wasm` crate.
 This way, our contracts always have the exact same endpoints as the ones specified in the ABIs.

 This requires code generation.
 The `meta` crate will handle this code generation too.
 An example of such generated code lies below: